GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/data.rst

 The pixel data are stored in the ``AstroData`` object as a list of ``NDAstroData`` objects.
-The ``NDAstroData`` is a subclass of Astropy's ``NDData`` class which combines in one "package" the pixel values, the variance, and the data quality plane or mask.
-The data can be retrieved as standard NumPy ``ndarray``.
+The ``NDAstroData`` is a subclass of Astropy's ``NDData`` class which combines in one "package" the pixel values, the variance, and the data quality plane or mask (as well as associated meta-data).
+The data can be retrieved as a standard NumPy ``ndarray``.

 In the sections below, we will present several typical examples of data manipulation.
 But first let's start with a quick example on how to access